 Character-wise, though, I am having lots and lots of trouble caring about and connecting to most of the other characters on the show.
 Rosemary is comes off to me as wacky for the sake of being wacky, Laurel has pretty much run her course, and Allie annoys me.
 The only woman who I don’t cringe when she comes on screen is Taya, who I like as a wrestler, but find her TNA character to be completely dull.

 The other major element of the show that makes it hard for me to enjoy is the announcing.
 Both of these guys suck.
-Sonjay doesn’t know how to call a match as an announcer, so he’s trying to call it as somewhere halfway between a fan, and a Josh’s buddy who is just trying to have a good time.
-Josh knows to do call a match in the WWE style but also knows that that isn’t very good so he doesn’t want to do that here, so he e wind sup alternating between saying things in his forced “isn’t this interesting?” voice, and asking Sonjay questions about barely-relevant factors, which almost always result in Sonjay giving bad answers.
+Sonjay doesn’t know how to call a match as an announcer, so he’s trying to call it as somewhere halfway between a fan, and as Josh’s buddy who is just trying to have a good time.
+Josh knows how to call a match in the WWE style but also knows that that isn’t very good so he doesn’t want to do that here, so he winds up alternating between saying things in his forced “isn’t this interesting?” voice, and asking Sonjay questions about barely-relevant factors, which almost always result in Sonjay giving bad answers.

 Maybe I’ll keep up with TNA the way I do with ROH by reading TV reports and watching highlights while still watching all of the big shows, but it’s possible I’ll just drop them completely again.
 I’m really not sure.

 1. When Laurel made a cocky cover on Allie, Josh Matthews decided that the best way to call it would be to say “epic fail, bro.”
 Why was he not fired?

 2. In the same match where the announcers were telling me that Sami Callihan was such a monster for hitting Eddie Edwards in the face with a baseball bat, Sonjay Dutt could not keep the mirth out of his voice when telling me that when Cage hit whichever Crist he hit with his brainbuster on the finish, “he broke his neck!”